 CAAP students will take part in weekly resource seminars and community building initiatives during the CAAP Academy and academic year, in addition to study breaks and fun social activities.

 There is no charge to participate in CAAP!
 Students selected to participate in the program will be provided transportation to campus, room and board for the program, and provided any materials required for seminars.

 Academic Year Program

-If you would benefit from taking preview courses, learning about campus resources, and developing relationships with peers, then CAAP might be a good option for you.
-Students who say they have gotten a lot from from the program have been first-generation college students (e.g. students whose parents have not completed a bachelor's degree); students who will receive need-based aid; students from very small towns or rural areas.
+If you would benefit from learning about navigating the University of Chicago and campus resources, and developing relationships with peers within the FLI (First-generation, Lower-Income) community, then CAAP might be a good option for you.
+Students who say they have gotten a lot from from the program have been first-generation college students (e.g. students whose parents have not completed a bachelor's degree); students who will receive need-based financial aid awards; and students from very small towns or rural areas.